monk-io/docs/docs/monkscript/scripting/index.md

 ## Evaluation

-Arrow script is evaluated at **runtime**, this means that script definitions are stored and executed when needed during operation of the templates that defined them.
+Arrow script is evaluated at **runtime**, this means that script definitions are stored and executed when needed during operation of the Kits that defined them.

 ## Syntax